nojoven/peaks/docs/docs/index.md

 # The Mountain Peaks API Documentation V1

-This documentation provides a comprehensive guide to the Peaks API project, a simple web service for storing and retrieving mountain peak data.
+This documentation provides a comprehensive guide to the Peaks API project, a simple web service for storing and retrieving mountain peaks data.

 ## Table of Contents